Contribution rate :

 Employment status: employed

-Assumes monthly employee contributions as a percentage of salary, employer contributions of 3% less Employer Superannuation Contribution Tax (ESCT), no additional voluntary contributions, an initial retirement age of 65, and the appropriate Prescribed Investor Rate (PIR) for your current salary adjusted over time (salary increases over time at 3.5% per annum; no other incomes sources are considered).
+Assumes monthly employee contributions as a percentage of salary, employer contributions of 3% less Employer Superannuation Contribution Tax (ESCT), no additional voluntary contributions, and an initial retirement age of 65 (salary increases over time at 3.5% per annum; no other income sources are considered).

 Employment status: self-employed

-Assumes an annual voluntary contribution paid at the beginning of each year, no employer contribution, an initial retirement age of 65, and a PIR of 28%.
+Assumes an annual voluntary contribution paid at the beginning of each year, no employer contribution, an initial retirement age of 65.

 • Employee contributions and voluntary annual contributions continue each year until retirement without any savings suspension or other non-contributing periods.